Home to the lords of the manor of Clevedon for centuries, the core of the house is a remarkable survival from the medieval period.

 |Amount paid by visitor||£11.00||£10.00|

 *Gift Aid donations must be supported by a valid Gift Aid declaration and a Gift Aid declaration can only cover donations made by an individual for him/herself or for him/herself and members of his/her family.

 Children admitted free to garden.
 Debit/credit card facility not available

-Car park open 1.15pm.
-House entry by timed ticket, not bookable
+When the house is open the car park opens at 1.15pm.
+House entry by timed ticket, not bookable.